Our commitments to take care of our teams

 Safety and well-being at work, for all our teams, are a top priority.
 This is why, in our all our production sites and offices, we take care of our teams and work to improve our practices, by facilitating discussions with all.

-For years now, we have been developing a true safety culture, CARE, based on prevention and training of the teams.
+Since 2015, we have been developing a true safety culture, CARE, based on prevention and training of the teams.

 • 70% of Delifrance sites have had no lost-time accidents for over a year